kyma-project/api-gateway/docs/user/troubleshooting-guides/03-80-apirule-v2-introduction/03-84-empty-apirule-v2alpha1-spec.md

 ## Cause

-The APIRule was originally created using version `v1beta1`, and you haven't yet migrated it neither to version `v2alpha1` nor `v2`.
+The APIRule was originally created using version `v1beta1`, and you haven't migrated it to version `v2alpha1` or `v2`.
 When you try to display it specifying version `v2alpha1` in the command, a conversion from `v1beta1` to `v2alpha1` is performed.
 This conversion only affects the displayed resource's textual format and does not modify the resource in the cluster.

 If the full conversion is possible, the **spec** is presented in the output.
 However, if the conversion cannot be fully completed, the **spec** appears empty, and the original **spec** is stored in the resource's annotations.